tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 - You can't modify or remove an output value that is referenced by another stack.

-We were heavily using this feature across our stacks but very soon the inter-dependencies between different stacks started to grow and would frequently break the CI/CD pipeline which was still okay as there are valid reasons for the restrictions listed above but it's also not a very pleasant experience to deal with it.
+We were heavily using this feature across our stacks but very soon the cross-stack dependencies started to grow which would frequently break the CI/CD pipeline which was still okay as there are valid reasons for the restrictions listed above but it's also not a very pleasant experience to deal with it.

 ![Stack](./stack-mesh.png)

-The Dependency graph between stacks is something that should be well thought about and planned before creating the stacks but it is also something that cannot be avoided.
-The major issue that we were facing was not even related to the inter-stack dependencies.
+The resource dependencies between stacks is something that should be well planned before creating the stacks but it is also something that cannot be avoided.
+The major issue that we were facing was not even related to the cross-stack dependencies.
 But it was something related to how we were using the resources created by CFN in our applications.

 I'll explain it using an example.
 Let's say we have two Node API servers.
 Both make use of some AWS resources that are created by a CFN Stack.